4GeeksAcademy/flask-rest-hello/README.md

 ## Deploy your website to heroku

-This template is 100% compatible with heroku, just make sure to understand and execute the following steps
+This template is 100% compatible with heroku, just make sure to understand and execute the following steps:

 ```sh
 // Install heroku